vedph/pythia/doc/components.md

 - `ValueTemplateArgs`: an array of objects, each with properties:
   - `Name`: the argument name.
   - `Value`: the argument value, which is an XPath 1.0 expression relative to the target element, as found by the definition's `XPath` property.
 For instance, `./@n` looks for an attribute `n` in the target element.
+- `ValueMaxLength`: an optional maximum length limit (in characters) for the value.
+When set, any value longer than this limit gets cut.

 ## Structure Value Filters